wso2-extensions/apim-km-auth0/docs/config.md

 ### Step 3 : Create new application and generate keys

-1. Create new application form the developer portal.
+1. Create new application from the developer portal.
     ![alt text](images/dev-app-create.png)

 2. Then click either production or sandbox, Select Auth0 fill the relevant fields accordingly.